Enjoy winter sports with the right insurance coverage

 Are you a tenant?

-Note: Tenant home insurance could cover this type of damage, including civil liability.
+Note: Tenant home insurance could cover this type of damage, including legal liability.

 Good to know